microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 ---

-#### ReorderThread with HitObject
+#### TryReorderThread with HitObject

-This variant of `ReorderThread` reorders calling threads based on the information contained in a `HitObject`.
+This variant of `TryReorderThread` reorders calling threads based on the information contained in a `HitObject`.

 It is implementation defined which `HitObject` properties are taken into